This week inHusker history

 1939: The Huskers split into Harvard and Yale squads for two scrimmages (1, 2) before recessing for spring break.

-1944: The difficulties of wartime football at Nebraska are evident as just 20 players report for the first two sessions of spring practice.
-To keep the ranks from thinning even further, Coach A.J.
+1944: The difficulties of wartime football at Nebraska are evident as just 18 players report for the first session of spring practice.
+To keep the ranks from thinning, Coach A.J.
 Lewandowksi decides there will be no scrimmages.

 1959: With spring drills about to begin, hopes are high based on the quality and quantity of players.